jkjung-avt/tensorrt_demos/README.md

 # tensorrt_demos

-Examples demonstrating how to optimize caffe models with TensorRT and run inferencing on Jetson Nano.
+Examples demonstrating how to optimize caffe models with TensorRT and run inferencing on Jetson Nano/TX2.

 Related blog posts: